raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 At this point we can start to setup a Grafana's Dashboard.

-Browse to `http://192.168.1.40:3000` in your favorite browser and replace the IP address with your RaspiBolt's.
+Browse to `http://192.168.1.40:3000` in your browser and replace the IP address with your RaspiBolt's.

 After logging  into the Grafana website with `admin` and `PASSWORD_[A]` you should see this